Lamar Jackson Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- In one matchup against the Rams, Jackson had 169 passing yards, 14.5 yards higher than his over/under for Sunday.
+- Jackson threw for 169 passing yards in one matchup against the Rams, 14.5 yards above his over/under for Sunday.

-- Jackson threw multiple touchdown passes in that outing against the Rams.

-- This week Jackson will face the NFL's 25th-ranked pass defense (262.6 yards allowed per game).
+- The Rams are giving up 262.6 passing yards per game this season, the NFL's 25th-ranked pass defense.

 Recent Performances